AhnafNabil/poridhi.io.intern/kubernetes-the-hard-way/lab-1/README.md

 In this setup, we will design and deploy AWS Infrastructure to support Kubernetes Cluster.
 The cluster will

-- Consist of four public instances, divided into two categories: Controller nodes and Worker nodes.
+- Consist of `four` public instances, divided into `two` categories: **Controller nodes** and **Worker nodes**.
-- To enable connectivity and internet access to the nodes, we will create a public route table and attach an internet gateway to it.
+- To enable connectivity and internet access to the nodes, we will create a **public route table** and attach an **internet gateway** to it.
 This will allow the nodes to communicate with each other and access external resources and services.
 - Finally, we will utilize Pulumi python to create and manage this AWS infrastructure.

 ![](./images/infra.drawio.svg)